We’re excited to announce that Dr. Al-Kaabi, Cornea Specialist and Surgeon, has joined iCare!

 Known as non-medically necessary implants, these lenses require laser biometry and corneal topography to maximize their benefits.

-Tecnis Aspheric Monofocal Intraocular Lens
+Aspheric Monofocal & Monofocal Toric Intraocular Lens

-This lens corrects vision at a single focus, typically distance.
+This lens corrects vision at a single focus – typically distance.
 Vision at near and intermediate distances will require spectacle correction.
-This lens does not correct for astigmatism.
 Night vision is enhanced compared to the standard lens.
+The toric version of this lens is used to reduce and correct astigmatism.

-Vivity & Vivity Toric Extended Vision Intraocular Lens
+Extended Range of Vision Intraocular Lens

 This lens is designed to provide clear vision for distance and intermediate.
 The toric version of this lens is also available for individuals with astigmatism.
+Night vision is enhanced compared to the standard lens.
+Spectacle correction will be required for computer work and reading.

 This lens is designed to provide clear vision for distance, intermediate, and near.
 This reduces the need for spectacles for most activities.
 The toric version of this lens is also available for individuals with astigmatism.
 Some patients may experience significant glare with this lens.
+Spectacle correction will be required for small print.

 View Video